-Tokyo Skyscraper, the tallest steel tower in the world at 333 metres high and 3 metres taller than the Eiffel Tower, is located in the heart of Tokyo.
-Tokyo Tower, a representation of Japan’s post-war re-emergence as a significant economic force, stood as the highest building in the nation from its construction in 1958 until it was overtaken by the Tokyo Skytree in 2012.
+Tokyo Tower, the tallest steel tower in the world at 333 metres high (and 3 metres taller than the Eiffel Tower) is located in the heart of Tokyo.
+The red and white structure is a representation of Japan’s post-war re-emergence as a significant economic force, and it stood as the highest building in the nation from its construction in 1958 until it was overtaken by the Tokyo Skytree in 2012.
 Tokyo Tower is a well-known tourist destination and a broadcast antenna.

-The tower’s main deck is accessible by elevator or a 600-step stairway and is located at 150 metres (both paid).
+The tower’s main deck is accessible by elevator or a 600-step stairway and is located at 150 metres above the ground (both access methods are paid).
 Despite only being at a relatively moderate height, the observatory provides an interesting perspective of the city because of the tower’s strategic placement.
 A gift shop, a cafe, and various “lookdown windows” on the floor are also present.

 Shibuya- Crossing, Shopping

-Shibuya is also known for the world-famous Scramble Crossing, one of the world’s busiest traffic intersections, with as many as 3,000 people passing through it at a single green light.
+Shibuya is known for the world-famous Scramble Crossing, one of the world’s busiest human traffic intersections, with as many as 3,000 people passing through it at a single green light.

-Shibuya Scramble Square features a total of 212 ‘world’s most fashionable’ shops, including those that have arrived for the first time and new business models.
+Shibuya Scramble Square features a total of 212 of the ‘world’s most fashionable’ shops.
 You can also visit the Shibuya Sky, the highest point in Shibuya, at approximately 230 m and 47 storeys above ground.

 Harajuku- Takeshita Street, Meiji Jingu, Street food, Shopping